 In literary studies, one of the most exciting things about welcoming in previously excluded texts was that they demanded new ways of reading and offered new insight into understanding the cultural work literature can do.
 So in general, I am much more interested in how perfume can rile up and call into question traditional categories of art than I am in whether or not traditional categories of art can be applied to perfume.
 In fact, I think that kind of riling up of categories is intrinsic to perfume: with a history located at the intersection of the erotic, the spiritual and the medical, and a contemporary life somewhere in between art, science and international trade, it is an incorrigible boundary crosser that refuses to stay in its bottle.
 It is exactly that complexity that most of the people I speak to about perfume–and I talk to lots and lots of non-believers–find most surprising and seductive.

-With all that in mind, below are a few broad points (not by any means a complete list) that I feel have been missing from the current conversation at vs. not-art conversation, and that might be the first draft of a critical proposal–maybe even a perfume manifesto.
+With all that in mind, below are a few broad points (not by any means a complete list) that might be the first draft of a critical proposal–maybe even a perfume manifesto.
 Please chime in with expansions, counterarguments, more suggestions.

 1) Perfume is not an object, it is a site-specific performance or narrative.